aqlaboratory/openfold/docs/source/Inference.md

     └── uniref90_hits.sto
 ```

 `bfd_uniclust_hits.a3m`, `mgnify_hits.sto`, and `uniref90_hits.sto` are all alignments of the query structure against the BFD, Mgnify, and Uniref90 datasets respsectively. `hhsearch_output.hhr` contains hits against the PDB70 database used for template matching.
+The example directory `examples/monomer/alignments` shows examples of expected directories.

 #### Configuration settings for template modeling / pTM scoring